Snabes06/TestingWeb/README.md

 - Work well on both platforms (mobile and pc)
 - Keep it simple and nice

-  thats all the plans for now
+ Thats all the plans for now...